OpenST/openst.js/README.md

 ### Adding accounts
 One can add accounts to web3 wallet or to our custom signer service.
 You should do only one of these and not both.

+Remember to add all of deployerAddress, organizationAddress, wallet1, wallet2, ephemeralKey and facilitatorAddress to use the functionality given in this readme.
+In general, add only those accounts which are being used in the transactions in your use cases.

 ##### Add accounts to web3 wallet
 For adding to web3 wallet, there are 2 ways.
 We can add using the keystore file OR by private key.
 In detail documentation can be found here - https://web3js.readthedocs.io/en/1.0/web3-eth-accounts.html
 ```js